 - Your X-ray results may be different from earlier test results because you were tested at a different medical center or you had a different kind of test.

-- An abdominal X-ray cannot find certain problems, such as a bleeding stomach ulcer.
+- An abdominal X-ray can't find certain problems, such as a bleeding stomach ulcer.

 - A chest X-ray may be done at the same time as an abdominal X-ray.
-For more information, see the topic Chest X-Ray.
+To learn more, see the topic Chest X-Ray.